 - Scholarship holders

 If you’re one of the above students you can skip the wait time and go directly at the German embassy in India.

-German embassies have a heavily loaded work agenda and you might have to wait several months before getting a second appointment.
-Don’t expect them to deviate from their daily workflow just to focus their whole commitment to you.
+German embassy/consulates in India have a heavily loaded work agenda and you might have to wait several months before getting a second appointment.
+Don’t expect them to deviate from their daily workflow just to focus their whole commitment on you.

 The meeting lasts for about 10 minutes until the officer there goes through your application and asks you a few questions regarding the intention of your visit to Germany.

 An important note: VFS Global is in charge of collecting German visa applications in India.
 That said, their service is administrative in nature and the embassy is in charge of deciding whether you’ll take or not your student visa.

 The good thing about applying for a German student visa in India is that you can track your application at any time.
 Usually, the website of VFS in India has a separate page where you can seek information about the processing stage of your application.
 To have access to this page you need your Reference number and your Last name.

 The processing time of your application may vary between 15 to 60 calendar days depending on the embassy’s workload and the need for a scrutinize checking.
 Commonly it takes about 10 working days after the submission or after the interview.